 Study of Ganymede

 Ganymede, Jupiter's largest moon and most massive moon in the solar system, is a unique body for study.
-An interesting fact is the theory that this moon contains more water than Earth’s oceans combined.
+An interesting fact is a theory that this moon contains more water than Earth’s oceans combined.
 Ganymede, like the Earth, has a liquid iron core with a high electrical conductivity that via convection creates a magnetic field.
 About a third of the surface is saturated with impact craters and dated to about 4 billion years ago – roughly the time of the Late Heavy Impact period.